albelka/pdx-solar-system/readme.md

 # _PDX Solar System Website_

-#### _An infrmative site that helps the user explore Portland while learning about the solar system, 11.8.16_
+#### _An informative site that helps the user explore Portland while learning about the solar system, 11.8.16_

 #### By _**{List of contributors}**_